Clinical Pipeline > FMX103*

 1.5% Minocycline foam being investigated for the treatment

-of moderate-to-severe papulopustular rosacea
+of moderate-to-severe papulopustular rosacea in adults

 Rosacea: An increasingly widespread skin disorder with significant burdens to patients 1